East Asian Studies

 3. completion of two terms of language courses at the fourth-year level at Yale.

-Sixteen courses With the exception of East Asian language classes, all classes must be at the graduate level (either a code 500 or above class, or an undergraduate class approved for graduate credit).
+Sixteen Courses With the exception of East Asian language classes, all classes must be at the graduate level (either a code 500 or above class, or an undergraduate class approved for graduate credit).
 If approved by the director of graduate studies (DGS), up to two graduate courses taken for a grade of Satisfactory/Unsatisfactory in other departments or programs in which these courses are counted toward that department/program’s requirements will be counted toward the sixteen-course requirement.

 A maximum of eight East Asian language classes can be counted toward degree requirements.
 One of the sixteen courses is EAST 900, Master's Thesis.
 Eight of the sixteen courses must be East Asian studies classes.
 These eight classes may include: